 Conflicts From the Both/And Challenge

-There are many examples of dilemmas where an ORG faces an important choice between two directions - both equally necessary but they seem to be incompatible opposites, e.g. formality versus flexibility, the Bureaucratic model or Adhocracy.
+There are many examples of dilemmas where an ORG faces an important choice between two directions - both equally necessary but they seem to be incompatible opposites, e.g. formality and flexibility, the Bureaucratic model and Adhocracy.

-Is it even possible that this challenge can lead to valuable insight into how the right attention to conflict can give a great advantage to an ORG?
+Is it even possible that the right attention to this challenge can lead to valuable insight and a great advantage to the ORG?

 Let's identify some different kinds of these challenges and where they appear.
 Both/And Challenges appear at different levels of an ORG. including: work-team, cross-team, cross-department, the ORGanization as a whole.

 My vision / hypothesis here is to use a form of conflict management in the service of smarter strategy formation and organizing.
 This goes beyond the most common form of conflict management as damage repair - although that is still a valuable function.
 I suggest that we seek out the conflicts that reveal an unseen, unattended Both/And problem.
 Then in the best cases unpacking the problem leads to a creative new way to utilize underused existing resources.

 The goal here is to use some visible conflicts as opportunities to better understand the mysterious ORG in question, as the players work together to find a better way.
 Many times this "silver lining" or "golden surprise" will not be foundat first, just the usual "first-aid" job.
 Sometimes though the process becomes deep with industry-wide implications, like Lean Management.
 But a high-performing learning/teaming organization competing in the big league should have some capacity to self-diagnose and learn as an ORG.